bloomberg/ts-blank-space/docs/unsupported_syntax.md

 }
 ```

-Alternative approach to defining an enum like value and type, which is `ts-blank-space` compatible:
+An alternative approach to defining an enum like value and type, which is `ts-blank-space` compatible:

 ```typescript
 const Direction = {